Zappy555/100-days-of-code/log.md

 ------------------------------------------------------------------------
 <h3>Day 32: March 3rd, 2018</h3>

-**Today's Progress**: More and more reading of the Eloquent Javascript.
-Did a few challenges on FCC.
+**Today's Progress**: Tried a few more challenges on Codecademy JS lectures.
+Also downloaded VELOCITY App, an awesome tool containing a HUGE reference/documentation repository of some 150+ current programming languages.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: Still trying to wrap my head around control structure in JS.
+Getting there slowly though.